sanaulhaque71/project-01-community-board/README.md

 ## Notes

-I was not able to implement the optional feature "Web app is showed in mobile format".
-I will add this feature later.
+Blocker: Initially I did not know how to show that my webapp is responsive in mobile format.
+Resolution: While tinkering with the dev tools, I found out there is an option to emulate mobile device display in the browser, and my webapp is responsive in both desktop and mobile format.

 ## License